« March 2007 | Main | May 2007 »

 NBA Playoffs Zigzag, The Definitive Answer

-My articles are syndicated on many sites.
-About this time last year, I watched as on one of the fine sites there was a not-so-subtle back and forth of the validity of the so-called zigzag NBA playoff system.
+About this time two years ago, I watched as on one of the fine betting sites there was a not-so-subtle back and forth of the validity of the so-called zigzag NBA playoff betting system.

 The method simply says go with the team off of a loss.
 A critic came back after the first week or so gleaming over the fact the technique zagged and sagged more than it zigged.
 It lost money.
 Then as the playoffs went on, the proponent got the last laugh while the cynic wrote articles on other topics telling you he is smarter than everyone else.

-Having been in the industry since the 1980s and having been a supporter of computer systems since prominent statistician Dr. Mike Orkin wrote his Pointspread Analyzer software, where does Center of the Handicapping Universe GodsTips.com stand?
+Having been in the industry since the 1980s and having been a supporter of computer systems since prominent statistician Dr. Mike Orkin wrote his Pointspread Analyzer software, where does the top NBA handicapping service GodsTips stand?

 We agree with the theory, but less so the etched-in-stone considerations.
 First of all, let us give a quick refresher of the difference.
 A system can be measured objectively because the parameters are concrete.
 The zigzag is an example.
-Going with a double digit favorite off a single digit loss would be another hypothetical.
+Going with a double digit favorite off a single digit loss would be another hypothetical in beating the NBA playoff scores.

 Of course there can be modest variances depending on when and where a database gathers lines, but over any statistically significant period it does not make a huge difference.